michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 ICMP pings aren't the same as TCP or UDP.
 You can get `ping`-like tests with Nmap, which we'll cover later.

-On Windows, `ping` and `tracert` will give you slightly different views of the network, so why not get the best of both worlds?
-PathPing gives you individual hop statistics over a longer period of time.
+`ping` and `tracert` will give you slightly different views of the network, so why not get the best of both worlds?
+On Windows, PathPing gives you individual hop statistics over a longer period of time.
+My Trace Route (`mtr`) will give you similar measurements on Linux.
+Note that you will need to install it as it isn't a standard utility.

 Linux lets you test layer 2 connectivity with `arping`.
 Address Resolution Protocol maps MAC addresses to IP addresses.
 Give `arping` an IP address, it